-General meeting
+General Meeting

 The Annual General Meeting is held each year no later than 30 June.
-The agenda for the Annual General Meeting must contain certain subjects as specified in ABN AMRO Bank's Articles of Association and under Dutch law, for example the adoption of the Annual Financial Statements.
+The agenda for the Annual General Meeting must contain certain subjects as specified in ABN AMRO Group's Articles of Association and under Dutch law, for example the adoption of the Annual Financial Statements.
+Shareholders or holders of depositary receipts who alone or together represent at least 3% of the issued share capital of ABN AMRO Group are entitled to have items added to the agenda of the General Meeting, provided they submit a request for this (including reasons) to ABN AMRO Group at least 60 days prior to the General Meeting.